-Q: A bought an expensive pair of compression socks and I really like them but after about 30 minutes of running they start to feel too tight and uncomfortable?
+Q: I bought an expensive pair of compression socks and I really like them but after about 30 minutes of running they start to feel too tight and uncomfortable?

 A: Compression socks are very good for a specific purpose, they can assist blood circulation and give muscle support but you need to ensure that you have the right FIT for you.
 It sounds like you have a pair of socks which you have chosen as a standard fit for you by comparing them to ordinary socks. remember, if you run long distances your feet will swell, therefore a compression sock will feel tighter, I suggest you buy a pair which is a size bigger for your foot and try them out.

-Q: I do a lot of trail running, can you suggest a good choice of socks for me to try out?
+Q: I do a lot of trail running, what are the best socks for me?

 A: This will depend on which types of trails you run.
 If there are a lot of bushes, vegetation, dust, grit or sandy surfaces you should look at trying out socks which are higher on the calf or perhaps even up to the knee.
 This will give you protection from thorny plants, unwanted dirt getting into your sock and as your running, in the wilds, you will also get protection from biting insects.

 Q: Should my sock size and type match my shoes?